Harpreetkaursekhon/BlueDot/README.md

 # BlueDot
-Simple location app
+Simple location app.
-Shows latlong of your current location and how much you have been moved from your previous location Language used: Kotlin
+Shows latlong of your current location and how much you have moved from your previous location.
+Language used: Kotlin.
+Kotlin coroutine, view model, data binding is used.
+Hours to do- 2-3hours.